Graph Enhanced BERT for Query Understanding: Introduction

-To enhance the PLMs towards query understanding, one natural direction is to design domain-adaptive pre-training strategies with domain data.
+To enhance the PLMs towards query understanding, one natural direction is to design domain-adaptive pre-training strategies with domain data~\cite{zheng2020bert,mustar2020using, chen2019bert,liu2020deep}.
 The search log is a commonly used domain data for query understanding, which is often denoted as a query-url bipartite click graph~\cite{jiang2016learning}.
-In this click graph, nodes are sets of queries and urls and an edge is built between a query and a url when there is at least one click between them.
 The graph encodes user search behaviors and provides rich information about queries beyond their content.
-For example, semantically similar queries are likely to share many clicks in the graph.
-Therefore, this click graph can greatly help understand users' intents in queries from the users' search behavior perspective.
-It indeed has been widely utilized to advance many information retrieval tasks~\cite{jiang2016learning, huang2013learning,deng2009entropy}.
 Thus, it is appealing to explore this click graph to advance PLMs.
 However, BERT and its variants cannot directly process such graph data and dedicated efforts are desired.